abinash-behera-016/Data-Science-Projects/01 Edvancer - Revenue Grid (Binary Classification)/README.md

 This was a project given by our instructor at Edavncer during the course period while we were studying Binary Logistic Regression.
-Creating a README file is a crucial step for documentation and making your projects understandable to other users or stakeholders who might view your GitHub repository.
-Below is a suggested template for your README file that outlines your data science project focused on predicting the 'Revenue Grid' or income level.
-You can fill in the details or modify it as per your project's specifics.

----

 # Project Title: Predicting Income Level